Pregnancy Diet: Nutrition Principles for Growing a Healthy Baby

 Probiotics

 Probiotics support a healthy gut microbiome balance, and your gut microbiome health is critical for all areas of your health, including pregnancy and your growing baby’s health.
-It’s not surprising that many women crave sauerkrauts and other fermented foods during their pregnancy.
+It’s not surprising that many women crave sauerkraut and other fermented foods during their pregnancy.
 According to a 2019 double-blind, randomized controlled pilot trial published in Trials, taking probiotics during pregnancy may help to reduce postpartum depression and postpartum anxiety (40)

 According to a 2016 double-blind randomized controlled trial, taking probiotics can support maternal health during pregnancy and can also lower the risk of eczema and allergies during infancy (41).
 A 2018 systematic review and meta-analysis published in BMC Pregnancy Childbirth has also found that taking probiotics and prebiotics during pregnancy can reduce the risk of adverse effects during pregnancy and preterm birth (42).
 I recommend taking Nexabiotic for daily supplementation.